PCBLOOP

 Copper Thickness

-• Copper thickness typically ranges from 0.5 oz (17 μm) to 2 oz (70 μm) per layer, depending on the circuit’s current-carrying requirements.
+• Copper thickness typically ranges from 0.5 oz (17 μm) to 2 oz (70 μm) per layer, depending on the circuit board current-carrying requirements.

 • Thicker copper layers provide lower resistance and better thermal dissipation, increasing manufacturing complexity and cost.